UniMath/agda-unimath/src/group-theory/automorphism-groups.lagda.md

   refl-Eq-classifying-type-Automorphism-Group =
     refl-Eq-classifying-type-Automorphism-∞-Group a

-  is-contr-total-Eq-classifying-type-Automorphism-Group :
+  is-torsorial-Eq-classifying-type-Automorphism-Group :
     (X : classifying-type-Automorphism-Group A a) →
     is-contr
       ( Σ ( classifying-type-Automorphism-Group A a)
           ( Eq-classifying-type-Automorphism-Group X))
-  is-contr-total-Eq-classifying-type-Automorphism-Group =
+  is-torsorial-Eq-classifying-type-Automorphism-Group =
-    is-contr-total-Eq-classifying-type-Automorphism-∞-Group a
+    is-torsorial-Eq-classifying-type-Automorphism-∞-Group a

   Eq-eq-classifying-type-Automorphism-Group :
     (X Y : classifying-type-Automorphism-Group A a) →